 Mind in the Machine: Psyche in the Age of Mechanical Production

-Imbued with traditions centuries old, to knit is to embody the work of our ancestors.
+A technology that is thousands of years old, knitting is imbued with tradition, myth, and storytelling- to knit is to embody the work of our ancestors.
+In a hand knitted piece, each loop passes through needles and fingers, leaving small clues about its maker.
+Depending on our mood and the day, we might knit relaxed loops, tense knots, or daydream and slip a stitch.
 Unlike machines, we humans have unique quirks and tendencies, and this extends to our knitting.
-With the proliferation of automation in factories, mass produced knits have standardized stitches that remove the mark of the maker.
+With the proliferation of factory mass production, knits have become standardized, with anonymous stitches that lack any mark of a sentient maker.

-This project stitches a portrait of the factory worker, through their fluctuating moods throughout the day- capturing moments of frustration, focus, and meditative work flow.
+This project stitches a portrait of the factory worker, through their fluctuating mental states throughout the day- capturing moments of frustration, focus, and meditative work flow.
 The resulting fabrics tell a story, and each one is unique to the worker and particular moment in time.

 There are many ways humans express themselves- what does this expression look like in the age of mechanical production?
 Is there a way to insert the mark of being human into the process?
-This project offers a moment of reflection, for both the consumer and the worker to reflect on the labor- both mechanical and human involved in our economy.
+This project offers a moment of reflection- for both the consumer and the worker- to reflect on the labor, both mechanical and human, that is involved in our economy.